City of Regina Homepage

 Bicycle routes and lanes provide an environmentally friendly transportation alternative.
 It’s important to understand how Bicycle Only lanes work, as well as the various types of bicycle lanes.
 There’s room for everyone, so share the road with other cyclists and motorists.

-• Shared-Use Lanes have wider than usual lane widths and are shared with parked vehicles and cyclists.
+• Shared-Use Lanes have wider lane widths and are shared with parked vehicles and cyclists.

-• Bicycle Only Lanes have narrower than usual lane widths and are dedicated for use by cyclists only.
+• Bicycle Only Lanes have narrower lane widths and are dedicated for use by cyclists only.

 On-street bike lanes can be found on: